Houston PTSD Attorneys

 Another symptom is the avoidance of people or places that remind the affected of their original trauma.
 For example, if someone suffers PTSD from a traffic accident, he or she may be unwilling to get into a car.
 In extreme cases, the affected may be unwilling to watch shows or movies where accidents are shown on screen.
 People may also avoid interacting with individuals who were connected to the trauma.

 Victims of PTSD experience drastic changes in how they express themselves emotionally.
 After the trauma, those with PTSD may find activities they used to enjoy disinteresting and unfulfilling.
-Close friends and family members may be treated like complete strangers by a loved one who suffered a traumatic experience.
-In some cases, people with PTSD may be completely unable to talk about their incident to others, or may have completely forgotten major details about their affliction.
+Close friends and family members may be treated as strangers by a loved one who suffered a traumatic experience.
+In some cases, people with PTSD may be completely unable to talk about their incident to others or may have completely forgotten major details about their affliction.

 Acute Stress Reaction